17 January - 20 February 2024

 The following requirements must be fulfilled in order for the organisation to be eligible to apply for the grant.
 We carry out checks, and reject applications that do not fulfil the requirements.

-Focus and proposed visiting researcher
+Focus and nominated visiting researcher

 The visiting researcher is expected to take part in the department’s research and contribute to strengthening the existing research environment.